mlavi/stageworkshop/documentation/guidebook.md

 ## For the Impatient ##

-You can get push button Calm in two ways.
-It is best to decide by answering this question:<br/> *do you need to set up a single or multiple Nutanix AHV clusters?*
+Use push button Calm in one of two ways, decide which manner by answering this question: *do you need to set up single or multiple Nutanix clusters?*

-- __Single:__ the easiest manner is to SSH to the cluster IP address and run the bootstrap script on a CVM:
+- __Single AHV Cluster:__ the easiest manner is to SSH to the cluster IP address and run the bootstrap script on a CVM:

       curl --remote-name --location https://raw.githubusercontent.com/nutanixworkshops/stageworkshop/master/bootstrap.sh && sh ${_##*/}

-    answer a few questions* and watch the log progress.
+    answer a few questions (see the [Procedure](#procedure) section) and watch the log progress.
-    - The `nutanixworkshops` repository places a premium on stability, not on the bleeding edge of the latest releases; use one of the forked repos for latest development.
+    - The `nutanixworkshops` repository places a premium on stability, not on the bleeding edge of the latest releases (see the [Development](#development) section for more detail).

-- __Multiple:__ or to use development branches, satisfy these requirements:
+- __Multiple AHV Clusters:__ or to use development branches, satisfy these requirements:

     1. Tested on Ubuntu and Mac, but could work easily on other Linux distributions.
         - Mac requires https://brew.sh installed, which first requires ``xcode-select --install``